 The Company considers all highly liquid investments with maturities of three months or less and that are used in the Company's cash management activities at the date of purchase to be cash equivalents.
 Cash and cash equivalents include money market accounts, various deposit accounts, and money market funds.
 Restricted cash includes an irrevocable standby letter of credit as security deposit for a long-term property lease with the Company's landlord.
-Restricted cash as of each of December 31, 2012 and 2013, and June 30, 2014 (unaudited) totaled \$7.3 million.
+Restricted cash as of each of December 31, 2014, and 2013 totaled \$7.3 million.
+As of December 31, 2014, a total of \$34.0 million of the Company's cash and cash equivalents is held outside of the U.S. in the Company's foreign subsidiaries to be used primarily for the Company's China operations.